WSPR TV User Guide

 (divisor, modulus, type_id)

-Note that there is no offset, slope, or value annotation, since the type of the value is already known to WSPR TV.
+Note that there is no start_value, step, or value annotation, since the type of the value is already known to WSPR TV.

 When the divisor is implied, a simplified 2-term extractor specification is also available: